glFusion/agenda/README.md

 Number of days into the future to list upcoming events.

+**Default View**

+Select the default calendar view when calendar is initially displayed.
+Options are Month, Week, Day or List view.

+**Auto Height**

+Determines how the calendar sizes in the browser window.
+Auto will use as much 'height' as needed to display the select view without adding scroll bars to the view.
+Auto also compresses the month view to take only the space needed.
+Fit will take as much space as available and add scroll bars to the view if additional vertical space is needed.

+**Header Left Items**

+Select what to display in the Left header area of the calendar.

+**Header Center Items**

+Select what to display in the Center header area of the calendar.

+**Header Right Items**

+Select what to display in the Right header area of the calendar.

+**First Day of Week**

+Select the first day of the week for your location.

 ### License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.